aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    challenging strongly favour the evolution and maintenance of prominent plumage sexual dichromatism in birds.
 Here, we test predictions of the species recognition hypothesis for sexually-dimorphic traits.
-To this end, we evaluate the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the true thrushes (genus: _Turdus_), an exceptionally diverse genus of passerine birds consisting of about ~86 species distributed worldwide (Fig. 1,2).
+To this end, we evaluate the potential influences of breeding timing, spacing, and sympatry on plumage dichromatism in the _Turdus_ thrushes .

 ![Breeding ranges of all recognized *Turdus* species from BirdLife International.
 Colors indicate the number of *Turdus* thrush species in sympatry with overlapping breeding ranges.
 Illustrations © HBW Alive/Lynx Edicions](Figures/01_turdus_species_worldmap_with_HBW.png){#fig:fig-01-turdus-ranges}